How Much You Need to Save for College

 December 21, 2023

 It’s hard to know exactly how much to save for college for every parent, but one-third of a four-year program’s tuition and fees is an excellent place to start.
 Using the 1/3 of the college education rule with the college costs below adds up to $51,691 for a private non-profit, $23,767 for a private for-profit, and $12,904 for a public state college.
-This might look like $400 or $700 monthly, depending on how early you start.
+Depending on how early you start, this might look like $400 or $700 in monthly 529 contributions.

 You should also consider inflation in your projections, but a strong 529 plan takes care of that return.
 Of course, consider costs for accommodation and residence if your child attends an out-of-state school.
 In that case, you might tack on an extra $44,000 or a third, which is $14,666.
 Let’s cover how much you may need to save for college to cover your education.